-Based on our understanding of the Company, we identified that the principal risks of non-compliance with laws and regulations related to breaches of UK regulatory principles, such as those of the Prudential Regulation Authority and the Financial Conduct Authority, and we considered the extent to which non-compliance might have a material effect on the Solvency and Financial Condition Report.
+Based on our understanding of the Company, we identified that the principal risks of noncompliance with laws and regulations related to breaches of UK regulatory principles, such as those of the Prudential Regulation Authority and the Financial Conduct Authority and we considered the extent to which non-compliance might have a material effect on the Solvency and Financial Condition Report.
 We also considered those laws and regulations that have a direct impact on the Solvency and Financial Condition Report such as the PRA rulebook applicable to Solvency II firms.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the Solvency and Financial Condition Report (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries and management bias in accounting estimates and judgemental areas such as the valuation of life insurance contract liabilities.
 Audit procedures performed included:

-- Discussions with the Board, management, internal audit, senior management involved in the Risk • and Compliance function and the company's legal function, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud. - Evaluation and testing of the operating effectiveness of management's internal controls designed • to prevent and detect irregularities. - Reading key correspondence with the Prudential Regulation Authority and Financial Conduct • Authority in relation to compliance with laws and regulations. - Reviewing relevant meeting minutes. • - Reviewing data regarding policyholder complaints, internal audit reports, compliance reports in so far as they related to non-compliance with laws and regulations and fraud. - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations, unexpected users, unusual words, duplicates and manual journals posted to revenue. - Performing audit procedures to incorporate unpredictability around the nature, timing or extent of • our testing of claim payments and expenses. - Obtaining an understanding of and testing the methodology and assumptions used by management • in generating key estimates.
+- Discussions with the Audit Committee, management, internal audit, senior management involved in the Risk and Compliance function and the company's legal function, including consideration of known or suspected instances of non-compliance with laws and regulation and fraud. - Evaluation and testing of the operating effectiveness of management's internal controls designed to prevent and detect irregularities. - Reading key correspondence with the Prudential Regulation Authority and Financial Conduct Authority in relation to compliance with laws and regulations. - Reviewing relevant meeting minutes. - Reviewing data regarding policyholder complaints, internal audit reports, compliance reports in so far as they related to non-compliance with laws and regulations and fraud. - Identifying and testing journal entries, in particular journals posted to the UK GAAP balance sheet to arrive at the Solvency II balance sheet journal entries and journals posted to revenue. - Performing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing of claim payments and expenses. - Obtaining an understanding of and testing the methodology and assumptions used by management in generating key estimates.